You are here:

 Tax regulators around the world are adopting a new standard with the Automatic Exchange of financial Information (AEoI) between tax authorities in certain countries.
 This legislation is known as the Common Reporting Standard (CRS) and is seen as a critical tool in the world wide fight against tax evasion.
-To date, more than 100 countries, including the UK, Islands (Jersey, Guernsey, Isle of Man) and Gibraltar, have committed to adopting the Common Reporting Standard.
+To date, more than 100 countries, including the UK, Islands (Jersey, Guernsey, Isle of Man) have committed to adopting the Common Reporting Standard.

 To comply with the CRS, participating jurisdictions must obtain certain customer information from their Financial Institutions and exchange that information on an annual basis with other Participating Jurisdictions.